KonstantinMasich/nand2tetris/05/README.md

 6. GOTO 1.
 Program counter now emits a value that was either taken from address register (if jump conditions were met) or is the old value incremented by +1.
 PC's output bits are set on address bus, from where they are retrieved by ROM chip - that's Step 1.
 The loop repeats.

 This is basically an infinite loop, that is interrupted only by pressing the Reset button.

-### Notes

-- Hack computer is a single-cycle, two-memory machine, which means that both fetching, decoding and execution of each instruction happens within the same clock cycle.
-This requires two separate memory chips - in this case they are RAM and ROM.
-- However, modern CPUs are mostly "three-cycle, one-memory machines" and in these CPUs fetch takes 1 cycle, decode takes 1 cycle, and then execute takes 1 cycle.
-That's oversimplified though, as CPUs today use various techniques like instruction pipelining or memory caching, and others, to boost their performance.